Piraeus Port Buildings

 Lastly, the port is decorated with many advertising signs made by coastal service companies.
 Here are two notable signs that I found:

-Hellenic Seaways' new advertisement for 2015: the new NISSOS RODOS itineraries following the ship's return to the Aegean Sea, for service to, Syros, Mykonos, Patmos, Ikaria and Samos, as shown by the sign.
+The new advertisement sign of Hellenic Seaways for 2015, namely the new NISSOS RODOS itineraries following the ship's return to the Aegean Sea, for service to, Syros, Mykonos, Patmos, Ikaria and Samos, as shown by the sign.
 The ship also made stops in Chios, Mytilene, Limnos and Kavala.

 A sign from a tourist agency building which is very interesting.
-It was installed in the mid-1990s, as based on the companies it advertises.
+It was installed in the mid-1990s, as suggested by the companies which are advertised.
 Today, DANE Sea Line, GA Ferries, Agapitos Lines, Agapitos Express Ferries and the Cyclades Joint Venture are all defunct, and they are soon very likely to be joined by NEL Lines.
 Only Minoan Lines, ANEK Lines and LANE Sea Lines continue to operate.

 There are no doubts about this: Piraeus is a great port, with excellent organisation and with huge daily contribution the Greek maritime industry.
 It will surely improve even more in the future, and all eyes will be on it in 2021, where it will reveal its importance to history, culture and globalisation.